Mind your business: 2016's openings and closings

 Board Room Game Cafe 936 Bedford Highway

-Cortado Tasing Room 50 Gary Martin Drive
+Cortado Tasting Room 50 Gary Martin Drive

 Edible Matters Pub 1325 Hammonds Plains